 Then there’s the fact that bipolar, unlike many mental disorders, has aspects that are perceived positively (by both people with a bipolar diagnosis, and by the general population).
 Hypomania is like an extension of some aspects of my personality which serve me well in life.
 I like to be creative.
 I enjoy being “an ideas person” and “a people person”.
 I love to network, to develop and sustain work relationships and friendships by being open, charming and a little bit flirtatious.
 It’s also useful that when required I can focus single-mindedly on a task until it’s done.
 Hypomania takes all of these qualities that are in me, and make them more so, so that I find it very difficult to know where the line occurs between what is “me” and what is “bipolar”.
 It’s exactly that kind of imaginative, flexible thinking that Tom Wotton explores in The Bipolar Advantage, and which some bipolar people working in creative fields are scared of losing if they accept medication.
 And don’t let’s forget that hypomania itself feels great.
 It expands the doors of one’s perception (as I recently discussed over at the International Bipolar Foundation) whilst avoiding almost all of the negativity that comes with full blown mania, irritable mania or a mixed episode.
 Some of the experiences I’ve had while hypomanic have been so glorious and transcendent that there is no way I would give up having lived through them.

 I can’t even say that I could wholeheartedly give up all the years – and adding up all the episodes in my life, it must indeed be years – that I have spent clinically depressed.
 Every day that I spent depressed was, by definition, horrible.
 I of course regret that so much of my life has passed in that state, particularly as it was at its worst in my teens and twenties when I ought to have been living life to the full.
 Yet I still can’t entirely wish it away.
 For example, I have weathered some major life crises such as divorce, major relocation, and living in debt, with surprising resilience.
 It’s common for people to feel that divorce is the worst thing that has ever happened to them, and of course I won’t deny that it was tough.
 But was it as tough as the pain I’d already lived through in my depressions?
 No way.
 Something about surviving acute lows had given me coping skills I didn’t know I had.
 And depression has definitely given me a better developed sense of empathy, which I have made use of working in health and social care.
 When my son became unwell with anxiety and panic attacks after changing school, I was able to draw on my own past to help him to understand and get through the experience.
-Later he told me that he had found me very supportive and understanding in what was a time of great difficulty, and meant a great deal to me.
-It was really hard, talking him through panic attacks and suicidal feeling, breath by breath, thought by thought. but at the same time I knew that no-one else in the family had the lived experience to do that.
+Later he told me that he had found me very supportive and understanding in what was a time of great difficulty, and that meant a great deal to me.
+It was really hard, talking him through panic attacks and suicidal feelings, breath by breath, thought by thought, but at the same time I knew that no-one else in the family had the lived experience needed to do that.

-Yet while I feel that bipolar is something I am, I respond to its more obvious manifestations as if it’s something I have: I make appointments with clinicians and ask them to help me medicate it into submission.
+Yet while I feel that bipolar is something I am, I respond to its more obvious manifestations as if it’s something I have, making appointments with clinicians and asking them to help me medicate it into submission.
 It’s probably fair to say I want things both ways: I don’t want to have my career and relationships damaged, but nor do I want to be medicated out of those parts of bipolar which I feel are intrinsic to my personality.
 Shortly after diagnosis, I bought Tom Wootton’s second book, Bipolar In Order.
 At the time, I saw my condition as entirely negative, and I was not at all ready to hear Tom’s message about seeing bipolar as something we should embrace, rather than something we should try to eradicate.
 Maybe I am now.

 A final word: when accessing the crisis team a few months ago, part of my agitated state was a preoccupation with the “am/have” question.
 In the car on the way to the hospital, I looked over at my partner and asked him, “Would you say bipolar is something I am, or something I have?”
 He stared back me as if for the first time he thought I was truly detached from reality.
 “I think it’s something you suffer from.”